Kalana-Thilakarathna/Hospital_Management_System/README.md

 ## Overview

-The Hospital Management System is a web-based application designed to streamline and automate various processes within a hospital, including patient registration, appointment scheduling, billing, and more.
+The Hospital Management System is a .Net application designed to streamline and automate various processes within a hospital, including patient registration, appointment scheduling, billing, and more.
 This system aims to enhance the efficiency of hospital operations and improve the overall patient experience.

 ## Features